1. Encoder and Applications Overview

 - NI 9401 eight-channel, 5 V/TTL high-speed bidirectional digital I/O module

 - 24 pulse/rev rotational quadrature encoder

-The NI 9401 has a D-Sub connector that provides connections for the eight digital channels.
+The NI 9401 has a DSUB connector that provides connections for the eight digital channels.
 Each channel has a digital I/O pin to which you can connect a digital input or output device.
-Access to the four counters of the cDAQ-9174/9178 is available any of the slots of the chassis; if using the cDAQ-9172, access to its two counters is only available through slots 5 and 6, therefore insert the 9401 in slot 5.
+Access to the four counters of the CompactDAQ chassis is available in any of the slots of the chassis; if you are using the cDAQ-9172, access to its two counters is only available through slots 5 and 6, therefore insert the 9401 in slot 5.
 Figure 9 shows the pinout for this configuration, and Table 1 shows the default counter terminals.